 You’re not alone.
 Unfortunately medical billing errors happen.

-In fact, according to a national study by Consumers Union, nearly one in three Americans got a surprise medical bill in the past two years, for services not covered by their health insurance.
+According to a 2015 study by Consumers Union, nearly one in three Americans got a surprise medical bill for services not covered by their health insurance.

 According to the American Medical Association, nearly 20 percent of EOBs have errors.

 The good news is that by being an informed and engaged consumer, you can work with your insurance company to correct any errors and potentially save money in the long run.

 Let’s start with the Explanation of Benefits or EOB.
 It can be a confusing document to read, especially since it looks like a bill but it’s not.
 It’s just a summary of your services.
 The document includes dates, types of treatment received, information from the provider and most importantly, the cost to you and your health insurance provider.
 Your health insurance company sends you the document every time you receive treatment.

 Even though your EOB is not a bill, it is still important to look it over because a bill will be forthcoming from the health provider for the amount you owe after the health insurance company has paid their portion.
 The insurance EOB tells you the total amount that was not covered by your insurance company and the total cost that you are required to pay.
 According to the American Medical Association, nearly 20 percent of EOBs have errors.
 It is important to catch errors on your EOB so that you don’t end up paying more than you should.